ssokolow/quicktile/docs/developing.rst

 2. Make the release

+   1. Copy the commit hash which was merged into ``master`` and passed CI from GitHub to ensure that you're getting the exact one you intend.
-   1. Run :command:`git tag vXXX` to mint the release, where ``XXX`` is the string from :file:`quicktile/VERSION`.
+   2. Run :command:`git tag vXXX <commit-hash>` to mint the release, where ``XXX`` is the string from :file:`quicktile/VERSION` and ``<commit-hash>`` is the commit hash from GitHub.
 (At present, QuickTile does not use annotated commits)
-   2. Run :command:`git push --tags` to push the release live.
+   3. Run :command:`git push --tags` to push the release live.

 3. Bump the development version